phake/phake/docs/mocks.rst

 Calling Private and Protected Methods on Mocks
 ----------------------------------------------

-Beginning in Phake 2.1 it is possible to invoke protected and private methods on your mocks using Phake.
+It is possible to invoke protected and private methods on your mocks using Phake.
 When you mock a class, the mocked version will retain the same visibility on each of its functions as you would have had on your original class.
 However, using ``Phake::makeVisible()`` and ``Phake::makeStaticsVisible()`` you can allow direct invocation of instance methods and static methods accordingly.
 Both of these methods accept a mock object as its only